-For most I/O units, if you are already in PAC Control, configuration is easier there and you can use the loopback IP address for SNAP PAC R-series I/O units controlling themselves.
+For most I/O units, if you are already in PAC Control, configuration is easier there and you can use the loopback IP address for SNAP PAC R-series or SNAP Ultimate I/O units controlling themselves.
 However, some functions for I/O units cannot be configured in PAC Control.

 If you use PAC Manager, you can save your configuration to a file, load it to multiple I/O units at once, and use it for referencing points in OPC.
-However, you cannot use the loopback address in PAC Manager.
+However, you cannot use the loopback address in PAC Manager and you cannot use PAC Manager for mistic I/O units.